vitabaks/postgresql_cluster/README.md

 ### Production-ready PostgreSQL High-Availability Cluster (based on "Patroni" and DCS "etcd" or "consul").
 Automating with Ansible.

-The **postgresql_cluster** project is designed to deploy and manage high-availability PostgreSQL clusters in production environments.
+`postgresql_cluster` automates the deployment and management of highly available PostgreSQL clusters in production environments.
 This solution is tailored for use on dedicated physical servers, virtual machines, and within both on-premises and cloud-based infrastructures.

-This project not only facilitates the creation of new clusters but also offers support for integrating with pre-existing PostgreSQL instances.
-If you intend to upgrade your conventional PostgreSQL setup to a high-availability configuration, then just set `postgresql_exists=true` in the inventory file.
-Be aware that initiating cluster mode requires temporarily stopping your existing PostgreSQL service, which will lead to a brief period of database downtime.
-Please plan this transition accordingly.
+You can find a version of this documentation that is searchable and also easier to navigate at [postgresql-cluster.org](http://postgresql-cluster.org)

 :trophy: **Use the [sponsoring](https://github.com/vitabaks/postgresql_cluster#sponsor-this-project) program to get personalized support, or just to contribute to this project.**